ebu/pi-list/docs/Cfull_and_Vrx_Analysis.md

 ### Assumptions

 We assume that:
 - The Vrx buffer should be empty at the begin of each frame.
-This is not necessarily correct and we will eventually remove this limitation. (see https://github.com/ebu/pi-list/issues/18)
+This is not necessarily correct and we may eventually remove this constraint. (see https://github.com/ebu/pi-list/issues/18)

 ### Algorithms

 - Since we don't read SDP files, we are not aware of any announced TRoffset.
 - Experience has shown that often the capture device is not correctly locked to the same PTP master as the sender device.

-In order to overcome these facts, we use 3 different algorithms to calculate Vrx, as explained below.
+In order to overcome these facts, we use 2 different algorithms to calculate Vrx, as explained below.

 #### Tvd = Ideal